-Her numerous short stories, short creative non-fiction and poetry in Australia, Scotland, UK, Israel, USA and Canada in Best Australian Stories, Best Australian Essays,Harper’s Bazaar, Griffith Review, Mamamia, Heat, Meanjin, Westerly, Creative Nonfiction (USA), Lilith (USA), Malahat Review (Canada) and Brand (UK) [LD4] amongst many other publications.
-She contributed to the anthologies Mothermorphosis Melbourne University Press, 2015, ed.
-Monica Dux), Culture is… (Wakefield Press, 2008, ed.
-Anne-Marie Smith), Families: Modern Australian Short Stories (Five Mile Press, 2008, ed.
-Barry Oakley) and A Revealed Life (ABC [LD6] Books, 2007, ed.
+Her numerous short stories, short creative non-fiction and poetry have been published widely in Australia, Scotland, UK, Israel, USA and Canada in such publications as Best Australian Stories, Best Australian Essays,Harper’s Bazaar, Griffith Review, Mamamia, Meanjin, Creative Nonfiction, Malahat Review and Brand (UK).
+Lee also contributed to the anthologies Mothermorphosis (2015, Melbourne University Press, ed.
+Monica Dux), Culture is… (2008,Wakefield Press,ed.
+Anne-Marie Smith), Families: Modern Australian Short Stories (2008, Five Mile Press, ed.
+Barry Oakley) and A Revealed Life (2007, ABC Books, ed.
 Julianne Schultz).
-Five of her poems were selected for a performance by professional actors at Lord Ivy Gallery on 25th August 2009.
-Her writing has won various awards, including the Australian Council grant and the Varuna Eric Dark Flagship Fellowship.

 Since 2003, Lee has also performed as a feature poet in many poetry events in Melbourne, including La Mama Poetica, Federation Square Poetry, Overload Poetry Festival, Melbourne Jewish Book Festival, The Emerging Writers Festival, Saloni M, Director’s Cut and Liner Notes.
 Most recently, she performed at a collaborative show with musician Adi Sappir celebrating the work of Israeli poet Yehuda Amichai in various venues in Melbourne and Sydney.
 Five of her poems were selected for a performance by professional actors at Lord Ivy Gallery in 2009.